walmartlabs/concord-website/docs/processes-v2/flows.md

 ```

 In this example, branch labels `red` and `green` are the compared
-values and `default` is the block which will be executed if no other
+values and `default` is the block which is executed if no other
 value fits.

 Expressions can be used as branch values: